 The historian Eric Hobsbawn's account of the twentieth century, The Age of Extremes, speaks of the end of the post-war ‘golden age’ which saw the integration of the working classes into the status of full ‘citizenship’, the inclusion of women in the formal labour market and the establishment of the Welfare State.

-The three elements of the SRM were what the economic historian Karl Polyani referred to as the fictitious commodities of the capitalist economy - money, land and labour.
-A variety of legislations such as the New Poor Law of 1834 and abolition of the Corn Laws allied to the Enclosures Acts slowly naturalised the 3 fictitious commodities in the collective mind, and the idea that these things could be freely exchanged in an open market.
+The elements of the SRM were what the economic historian Karl Polyani referred to as the fictitious commodities of the capitalist economy - money, land and labour.
+A variety of legislations such as the New Poor Law of 1834 and abolition of the Corn Laws allied to the Enclosures Acts slowly naturalised the 3 fictitious commodities in the collective mind, with the idea that these things could be freely exchanged in an open market.